cedricwalter/cedricwalter.github.io/_posts/development/_disabled/2010-02-03-install-atlassian-confluence-in-15-minutes.md

 ### Create a new init.d script for Confluence

-# ADDED**: Are for starting and stopping easily Confluence, in a standard way.
+# ADDED: Are for starting and stopping easily Confluence, in a standard way.
 This is something missing currently in the manuals.
 Here I present you maybe the most basic script ever made, but its purpose is just to be called later on by a rc.d as you will see later.

 > \# vi /etc/init.d/confluence